DaemonicLabs/Voodoo/docs/basics/README.md

 you needed to make 2 packs .. one for clients and one for the server? well forget that crap..

-Voodoo will automatically only install the mods for the chosen side on export / packaging step for you
+Voodoo will automatically install the mods for the chosen side on export / packaging step for you

 ### Clientside